 The Coronado starts with a quilted cover that adds extra softness and breathability.
-The comfort layer is 3 inches of gel memory foam.
+The comfort layer is 3 inches of gel memory foam, which gives the mattress great pressure relief and body contouring.
 Below that is 2 inches of ventilated polyfoam and then 6 inches of polyfoam as the base layer.

-You Are A Side Or Combo Sleeper– This mattress is definitely on the softer side.
+Side Or Combo Sleepers– This mattress is definitely on the softer side.
 While it still can be supportive for people who sleep on their back or stomach, its best quality is its pressure relief for people who sleep on their side.

-You Want A Balanced Foam Feel– If you want the pressure relief of a foam mattress without the foam being too slow-moving or having the feeling of getting stuck, then this could be a good option for you.
+Those Who Want A Balanced Foam Feel– If someone wants the pressure relief of a foam mattress without the foam being too slow-moving or having the feeling of getting stuck, then this could be a good option for them.

-You Sleep With A Partner– The Coronado does a very good job of isolating motion.
-This means you won’t be disturbed if your partner is moving around in the bed.
+People Who Sleep With A Partner– The Coronado does a very good job of isolating motion.
+This means people won’t be disturbed if their partner is moving around in the bed.
 This makes it an ideal mattress for couples.

-You Might Not Want To Get The Coronado If…
+Who Might Not Want To Get The Coronado…

-You Sleep Just On Your Back Or Stomach– This mattress is on the softer side, so if you sleep just on your back or stomach, then you might want to take a look at some firmer options.
+Those Who Sleep Just On Their Back Or Stomach– This mattress is on the softer side, so if someone sleeps just on their back or stomach, then they might want to take a look at some firmer options.

-You Want The Bounce Of An Innerspring/Latex Mattress– With the Coronado, the foam is fairly slow-moving and you feel more like you are sleeping in the mattress rather than on it.
-If you want a more responsive mattress where you sleep more “on” the mattress, then an innerspring or latex mattress might be the better way to go.
+People Who Want The Bounce Of An Innerspring/Latex Mattress– With the Coronado, the foam is fairly slow-moving and people will feel more like they are sleeping in the mattress rather than on it.
+If someone wants a more responsive mattress where they sleep more “on” the mattress, then an innerspring or latex mattress might be the better way to go.

 The mattress does very well with motion isolation and edge support.
-That means you won’t be disturbed by your partner when they move around the bed (good mattress for couples).
-It also means you can use the entire surface of the mattress without feeling like you are going to fall off.
+That means people won’t be disturbed by their partner when they move around the bed (good mattress for couples).
+It also means sleepers can use the entire surface of the mattress without feeling like they are going to fall off.
 That makes the mattress great for couples.

-At $995 (for a queen), you get a really great value with this mattress.
+At $995 (for a queen), consumers get a really great value with this mattress.
 The materials are all really great and the mattress should hold up well over the long-term.

 The Coronado mattress is very well constructed and a good option for a lot of people.
-If you want a balanced foam feel and typically sleep on your side, then this could a great choice for you.
+If someone wants a balanced foam feel and typically sleeps on their side, then this could a great choice for them.